 How do I join the library?

-What is the difference between a parent help and non-parent help member?
+What is the difference between volunteer and non-volunteer membership?

-Parent help members help out at the library in exchange for a reduced membership rate.
+Volunteer members help out at the library in exchange for a reduced membership rate.
 At each session, we have between one and three members helping.
-As a parent help member, you are required to do four duties per year, one per school term.
-If you fall behind in your duties, you will be asked to catch up or pay the difference between the parent help and non-parent help subscription.
-Note: we give “maternity leave” of one term for expectant/ new mothers.
-In addition to this, all members are expected to help out with at least one fundraising activity per year,.
-We have an annual stock take at the end of the year and it is compulsory for all members to participate.
+As a volunteer member, you are required to do four duties per year, one per quarter.
+If you fall behind in your duties, you will be asked to catch up or pay the difference between the volunteer and non-volunteer member price.
+We give “maternity leave” of one quarter for expectant / new mothers.

 What do you have to do for duty?